getappmap/vscode-appland/doc/TUTORIAL-JAVA-PETCLINIC.md

 # AppMap Tutorial: Mapping a Java Application in Visual Studio Code

-This tutorial will walk you through the process of AppMapping an open source `Spring PetClinic Sample Application` implemented in Java and Spring Boot.
+This tutorial will walk you through the process of AppMapping an open source `Spring Framework PetClinic Sample Application` implemented in Java and Spring Boot.
 You will map this application with the [AppMap for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=appland.appmap).

 ### Prerequisites